 A word in your shell-like means I want to talk to you, just in case you thought the title was a bit random!
 I’m talking about shells so thought it was quite an appropriate heading 😁

-Following on from my post about true beauty and what it is – if you haven’t read it, I’d love you to and you can find it here What is beauty? .
-Ruthinrevolt made a comment which led to me thinking about shells and the fact that they are all different.
-Her comment on my post was
+Following on from my post about true beauty and what it is – if you haven’t read it, I’d love you to and you can find it here What is beauty?
+I was responding to some of my comments and Ruth – http://www.ruthinrevolt.com made a comment which developed into a little conversation – as you do!

 So this conversation has prompted me to think about the fact that pretty much everyone thinks shells are beautiful but they have flaws don’t they.
 Each shell is individual – like we are – so another reason to appreciate each other’s uniqueness.
 Ruth is right, the shells which usually attract the most attention are the unusual ones.
 Think about when you go to the beach, don’t you get really excited when you find a shell that’s different to all the others?

 I then thought about seashells, what makes them like they are etc and I found this interesting information on the conchologists of America website (try and say conchologists – it’s really hard!!)
 I didn’t know there was such a thing, but hey, why not?
 The link to the website is here. if you’d like to take a look.
 Anyway I thought this information was good to know, and I didn’t know about this so I thought I’d share a couple of Q and A from their site.

 Why are some shells so shiny?
 Does someone varnish them?
 Or do they get polished by the sand?